 In a small bowl, whip the egg white with a whisk or mixer until light and fluffy and soft peaks form.

-Add the pumpkin puree, maple syrup, and milk to the well in the dry ingredients.
+Step 3: Add the pumpkin puree, maple syrup, and milk to the well in the dry ingredients.

 Whisk the wet ingredients together, then incorporate them into the dry ingredients until just combined.
 There should still be lumps.

-Heat a large skillet over medium-low to medium heat.
+Step 5: Heat a large cast iron or nonstick skillet over medium-low to medium heat.
+Lightly coat the skillet with butter.

-Cook until the edges are slightly dry and bubbles just start to form and pop on the surface.
+Drop ⅓ cup of pumpkin pancake batter onto the hot skillet.
+Cook until the edges of the pancakes are slightly dry, and small bubbles just start to form and pop on the surface, 3-4 minutes.

 Add a thin layer of butter to the skillet between batches.